Skoczów: History

 After the end of World War I, both of the two newly created independent states of Poland and Czechoslovakia claimed the area of Cieszyn Silesia.
 On 23 January 1919 Czech units led by Colonel Josef Šnejdárek invaded the area, and clashed after its swift advance with Polish units commanded by General Franciszek Latinik near Skoczów where a battle took place on 28–30 January.
 It was inconclusive, and before the reinforced Czech forces could resume the attack on the town, they were pressed by Entente to stop operations and a cease-fire was signed on 3 February.
 On 28 July 1920 by decision of the Spa Conference Skoczów became a part of the Second Polish Republic.
+According to the 1921 census, Skoczów had a population of 3,494, 80.2% Polish, 16.3% German, 3.3% Jewish and 0.2% Czech.

 It was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Poland.

 Kaplicówka Hill which overlooks the town is dominated by a chapel built in 1934 and a large cross.
 Pope John Paul II visited Skoczów in 1995, holding a mass attended by 200,000 people.
 The cross on Kaplicówka was erected to commemorate the visit.

 From 1975 to 1998 it was located in the Bielsko-Biała Voivodeship, and since 1999 in Silesian Voivodeship.

 The town holds a market on Thursdays, situated next to the Vistula river.